rocky-linux/documentation/contrib_templates/general_notes.md

   Footnotes/Reference links (URLs, manpage websites, etc) Links to scripts, code and custom programs (for posterity in some cases if they originals might disappear )

-## Plus all the things I've thought of over the last week and can't now remember
+## Plus all the things I've thought of in the past and can't remember